Skip to content

 OpenVidu Elastic is part of OpenVidu PRO.
 Before deploying, you need to create an OpenVidu account to get your license key.
 There's a 15-day free trial waiting for you!

 This section contains the instructions to deploy a production-ready OpenVidu Elastic deployment in AWS.
-Deployed services are the same as the On Premises Elastic Installation but automate the process with AWS CloudFormation.
+Deployed services are the same as the On Premises Elastic installation but automate the process with AWS CloudFormation.

 First of all, import the template in the AWS CloudFormation console.
 You can click the following button...